wrightben/languages/javascript/Games/Sudoku Solver/README.md

 #### TODO LIST
 - [x] Can I make a template?
-(A pattern, not a puzzle.)
+Yes.
+Easily enough to show a kid how to do it.
-- [x] Can I generate more templates using the S-R method?
-No. (Answer 1)
+- [x] Can I generate more templates using only the S-R method?
+No.
 - [ ] How is it guaranteed that a sudoku is human solvable?

-1. When a 6 replaces the 1 in the top row of the "template" is every other 6 always positioned in the same relationship?
-(Reflections and rotations are not meaningful.)